riot/made-with-riot/readme.md

 Then access the application on http://localhost:8000/

+`Note`: It doesn't work if it isn't nodejs v8 or less.

 ### Development

 For developing, simply run the command `gulp watch:all` for automatic re-compiling on file changes.